divyanshukatiyar/Kepler-exoplanet-analysis/README.md

 * **Multiple linear regression** - uses several explanatory variables to predict the outcome of a response variable.
 * **Lasso regression** - uses shrinkage.
 Shrinkage is where data values are shrunk towards a central point, like the mean.
 * **Random forest** - operates by constructing several decision trees during training time and outputting the mean of the classes as the prediction of all the trees.

+## Model performance
+Random forest regressor happened to be the best estimator on test and validation sets.
+Below are the mean absolute errors for all the three models:
+* **Linear regression** : MAE = 0.125
+* **Lasso** : MAE = 0.308
+* **Random forest** : MAE = 0.084
+Lasso regression generally does not work that bad.
+However, for this set of data it proved to be the worst.